Department of Chemistry and Biochemistry

-For a list of fall 2020 Chemistry Department faculty office hours please click here.
+For a list of spring 2021 Chemistry and Biochemistry Department faculty office hours please click here.

 Check your Fresno State email and Canvas course site (https://fresnostate.instructure.com/) for information on joining the synchronous days/times of your lecture and lab via Zoom.

-There will be no in-person CHEM lecture courses this fall 2020 semester.
+There will be no in-person CHEM lecture courses in the spring 2021 semester.

 All CHEM lecture courses will be virtual (meeting online in a combination of synchronous - same days/times as scheduled and asynchronous - recorded or posted materials available through the Canvas learning management system)